 - If relevant, is the book correctly referenced?

 - If images, tables and diagrams have been used, has the copyright been correctly attributed?

 - If included, are all footnotes or endnotes correctly presented and formatted?

-It is important to understand that developmental editing is not checking for spelling mistakes and typos.
+It is important to understand that this type of editing is not checking for spelling mistakes and typos.
+That's why its sometimes called structural editing.
 The focus is on wider issues.
 An editor might make changes to obvious typos, but this is not their job.
 A manuscript that has undergone a developmental edit will still contain line-level errors.

 Developmental editing should be the first of the types of editing you apply to your book.
 Once the edit has been completed, the writer will be asked to make several changes to the manuscript.
 Once these changes have been made, an additional developmental edit may be required.